Non-Markovianity in collision models with initial intra-environment correlations: Proof of results

 which depends only on the matrices $\boldsymbol{B}_{1,2}$.
 To further simplify this expression one can set $\rho_1=1$, $\rho_2=\rho_3=0$, corresponding to when each ancilla is initalized in the state $\rho_A = |+\rangle\langle +|_A$, \eqref{rhoa}.
 We then get ($D'(0)=1$)

 giving \eqref{d'n}.

 {\bf Acknowledgements.} This work was supported by an Alliance International Catalyst Grant offered by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 The work of A.N. and M.M. was additionally supported by an NSERC Discovery Grant.
 M.M. thanks the University of Stellenbosch for the hospitality received during a visit when this work was initiated, and G.P. is grateful to Memorial University for hosting him during the research phase.
+The authors thank two anonymous referees for examining this work and suggesting several improvements.